gabriel20xx/NudeShared/README.md

 ## How apps consume it
 At container start, each app's `entrypoint.sh` script will:
 1. Read environment variables (see below).
 2. Clone or update this repository into a sibling directory (default: `../NudeShared`).
+In containers, the standard path is `/app/NudeShared/src`.
 3. Copy `theme.css` into `src/public/css/theme.css` of the app.
 4. Copy `logger.js` into `src/utils/logger.js` (or rely on stub requiring the shared file).